yash-dk/Mesh-RenameBot/readme.md

 # Upcoming Features
  - These features will be included if users are there for this repo.
- - [ ] Settings Menu for easier managing.
  - [ ] Rename tasks resume after reboot.
  - [ ] More Admin Control and Dump channel.